MarMarhoun/freelance_work/side_projects/NLP_projs/Sentiment_analysis_amazon/Readme.md

 In this project, I introduced various methods for preprocessing, visualizing and training the nlp data.
 For the preprocessing, cleaning, I used one the the two proposed methods because the second one takes a long time to clean the data.
 In the training section, I used three well know models namely SVM, XGboost (Twice), and BERT.

-> You can use this
+> In case the file named product_review_sa.ipynb is enable to render the notebook.
+You can access the notebook using this [link](https://colab.research.google.com/drive/13cRZ-0hPVgqy4sVLTV0lxNYAe9ThXpTT#scrollTo=_uhB9ERnmpbZ).